KevinAst/astx-redux-util/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   joinReducers(...reducerFns, [initialState]) ⇒ [`reducerFn`](#reducerFn)</h5>
 Create a higher-order reducer by combining two or more reducers,logically executing each in sequence (in essence combining theirfunctionality into one).
 This is useful when combining variousreducer types into one logical construct.**Please Note:** Because each reducer is able to build on what hasbeen accomplished by a prior reducer, joinReducers cumulativelypasses the state parameter that was returned from any prior reducer(in the chain of reducers to execute).
 In essence this is anaccumulative process.
 While this does NOT relax the immutableconstraint of the reducer's state parameter, it is possible for adown-stream reducer to receive a state parameter that is adifferent instance from the start of the reduction process (becausean up-stream reducer needed to alter it in some way).
-The **Dev Guide** discusses joinReducers() in more detail(see {@tutorial conceptJoin}), and additional examples canbe found in {@tutorial fullExample}.
+The **Dev Guide** discusses joinReducers() in more detail(see {{book.guide.conceptJoin}}), and additional examples canbe found in {{book.guide.fullExample}}.

 | Param | Type | Description |